Rehansaputradewantoro/ForexSmartBot/README.md

 - **Risk Management**: Add stop-loss and take-profit levels, or position sizing based on volatility.
 - **Error Handling**: Improve logging and error handling for robustness.
 - **Backtesting**: Use historical data to test and refine strategies before live trading.

+## Disclaimer
+- **Financial Risk**: Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
+Use it responsibly and at your own risk.
+- **Educational Purpose**: This bot is provided for educational purposes and does not constitute financial advice.
+- **No Warranty**: The software is provided "as is", without warranty of any kind.

 ## License
 This code is provided under the Apache 2.0 License